 rewritten to use these new methods.
 It provides examples of

-a timer, the new examples may be used to implement event-driven data
+new examples may be used to implement event-driven data updates.

 The C example demonstrates the use of the ZeroMQ library for passing